 (History)

-While the sport was held on existing tracks during the first few years, the first NASCAR specific track, the Darlington Raceway in South Carolina, opened in 1950.
+While the sport was held on existing tracks during the first few years of stock car races, the first dedicated NASCAR circuit, the Darlington Raceway in South Carolina, opened in 1950.
 Many more followed soon after.

 (NASCAR)